Siwanoy: Treaty with Thomas Pell

 On June 27, 1654, sagamores Shāwānórōckquot (Shanarockwell), Poquōrūm, Anhōōke (Wampage I), Wawhāmkus, and Mehúmōw deeded to Thomas Pell 9,160 acres of land east of the Hutchinson River northward to Mamaroneck, including modern day Pelham, New Rochelle, The Pelham Islands, and portions of The Bronx.
 The parties signed a treaty under the Treaty Oak near Bartow-Pell Mansion in Pelham.
 New Netherland authorities did not recognize his title, accusing the New Englanders of continued encroachment upon Dutch territory.
 In September 1664, the British Navy, supported by a militia invasion force consisting largely of City Island colonists and led by Pell himself, entered New Amsterdam and forced Peter Stuyvesant, the Dutch Governor of New Netherland, to surrender.

 Merger and removal

-Following the 1654 treaty, the Siwanoys remained in the area around Westchester County for another hundred years, until they eventually "melted away" by intermarriage with the English settlers.
+Following the 1654 treaty, the Siwanoys remained in the area around Westchester County for another hundred years, and Robert T. Pell wrote they eventually "melted away" by intermarriage with the English settlers.
+Donald B. Ricky wrote that they, along with neighboring bands, migrated north and merged into other Wappinger tribes in the late 17th century.
+One of the last mentions of the Siwanoys as a distinct band was in Adriaen van der Donck's 1656 map.

 18th- to 19th-century history

-Some continued to reside along the shore in Westchester County until 1756, when most of the Wappinger and Mahicans remaining in the area joined the Nanticoke, then living under the protection of the Iroquois, and with them were eventually merged into the Lenape.
+Some Siwanoy descendants continued to reside along the shore in Westchester County until 1756, when most of the Wappinger and Mahicans remaining in the area joined the Nanticoke, then living under the protection of the Haudenosaunee, and with them were eventually merged into the Lenape.
 Some of them joined the Stockbridge Indians, a Lenape people who were forcibly removed to Wisconsin in the 1830s.